top of page

 Laundry Room - Today

-Our work spaces lacked much-needed functionality when we moved in - a single wire shelf provided the only storage in our laundry room.
+The work spaces lacked much-needed functionality when the homeowners moved in - a single wire shelf provided the only storage in their laundry room.
 Remember those leftover glass-front cabinets from the kitchen?
-They're repurposed in our laundry room, along with newly constructed cabinets to house laundry and cleaning supplies.
-Rather than settle for the typical laundry sink, we customized our standard stainless steel surface-mounted sink by setting it into a rustic wood and metal base.
+They're repurposed in the laundry room, along with newly constructed cabinets to house laundry and cleaning supplies.
+Rather than settle for the typical laundry sink, Two Poppies Design customized the standard stainless steel surface-mounted sink by setting it into a rustic wood and metal base.
 Wall-mounted hooks and bins keep the sink surface clutter-free, and for consistency we used the same large-scale tile as from the Main Bathroom.

 0BE4AE4D-4E19-4168-B086-A0A21FBCF6CB_1_1